 - make materials widely available to College members.

 The Library's Circulation and Collection Use Policy will:

-All physicians registered by the College of Physicians and Surgeons of BC holding registration statuses listed in section 1.2 below may use print and electronic materials from the College.
+All physicians registered by the College of Physicians and Surgeons of BC except those holding registration statuses listed in section 1.2 below may use print and electronic materials from the College.

 1.2 Library patrons

 College registrants have access to the full services of the library except for the following membership categories: